felipebravom/felipebravom.github.io/docs/cv.md

 ## Service

+* [June 2024] Evaluation of a proposal for a degree program at the Catholic University of Uruguay on Engineering and B.Sc. in Artificial Intelligence and Data Science for the Ministry of Education and Culture of Uruguay.
 * [October 2023] Evaluation of a proposed undergraduate program at the University of Montevideo on Engineering in Data Science and Artificial Intelligence for the Ministry of Education and Culture of Uruguay.
 * Area Chair: EMNLP 2020 track "Sentiment Analysis, Stylistic Analysis, and Argument Mining".
 * Conference Program Committes: NAACL 2024, AAAI 2021, ACL 2021, TheWebConf 2021, ACL 2020, WISDOM 2020, NAACL 2019, LA-WEB 2019, WASSA 2018, WISDOM 2018, SEM-EVAL 2018, IJCAI-ECAI 2018, EMNLP 2017, WASSA 2017